jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 	- do reclosing settings need to be in programming spec? - there's some I didn't include
 - Should there be permissives for putting devices in LS? (i.e. sectionalizer will only enter LS if it's closed, and tie if it's open - when would a recloser?)
 - HLT only trips when elements time out, should it be on pickup?
+- ???We might want to check with Erich and/or Bob on events they have seen.
+During reclosing depending on logic I'm not sure if the Tie will see voltage re-established to restated it's auto close timer.
+If not the auto close timer might need to be extended longer than the reclosers total reclose cycle.

 Notes:
 - For sectionalizer, reclose will be permanently off, but label will still be there for consistency